Who Would Have Thought It?: Background

 María Ruiz de Burton was a native of the Mexican state of Baja California.
 During the Mexican–American War, Ruiz de Burton witnessed the American invasion of La Paz that began in 1846.
 In 1847, she met an American military officer, Colonel Henry S. Burton, in Baja.
 He had been ordered to invade La Paz to suppress a Mexican uprising where the Mexicans there gave little resistance.

 When the war ended two years later, California was split into two; Baja California remained Mexican territory while Alta California became American territory.
 During the American Civil War, Burton served the Union Army.
 The two were married in 1849, a year after the Treaty of Guadalupe Hidalgo was signed.
 They lived in the newly claimed American territory and later moved to the East Coast, where Ruiz de Burton observed the economic, social and political turmoil wrought by the war and its aftermath.

-Despite 10 years of living in Eastern cities, as a Latin-American Catholic, Ruiz de Burton was considered an outsider in Union territory.
+Despite living in Eastern cities for a decade, as a Latin-American Catholic, Ruiz de Burton was considered an outsider in Union territory.
 She transformed her experiences living along the predominantly Protestant Eastern Coast, where Irish Catholics were poorly paid and discriminated against, into the novel Who Would Have Thought It?.
 The book was published anonymously in 1872; Ruiz de Burton feared that if it became known that a non-native English speaker had written the work that it would undergo greater scrutiny for grammatical errors.